WheteThunger/BetterElevators/README.md

 ### Legacy speed options

 Each speed preset still allows the following options for backwards compatibility.
-These may be removed in a future version.
-It is **not recommended** to use these options with `EaseType` set to `"Quadratic"` or `"Cubic"` because that will not work like you probably expect.
+These may be removed in a future version. **These options only work for `EaseType: "Linear"`**, and that is unlikely to change in a future version.

-- `SpeedIncreasePerFloor` -- This causes the elevator to have dynamically calculated constant speed based on the number of floors it plans to move.
+- `SpeedIncreasePerFloor` -- This causes the elevator speed to be dynamically calculated as it starts to move, based on the distance from the destination floor.
 This does not cause acceleration.
   - Travelling 1 floor will use `BaseSpeed`.
   - Travelling 2 floors at once will use `BaseSpeed + SpeedIncreasePerFloor`.
   - Travelling 3 floors will use `BaseSpeed + (2 * SpeedIncreasePerFloor)`.